-The Group’s republished tax strategy which is set out below has been reviewed and approved by the Board of Directors on 30 July 2021.
-This strategy will be reviewed and updated annually, following further approvals by the Board.
+The Group’s tax strategy, which is set out below, has been reviewed and approved by the Board of Directors on 27 July 2023.
+This strategy is reviewed and updated annually, following further approvals by the Board.
 The LSL tax strategy is outlined below, and outlines the Group’s attitude towards tax risk, tax planning and interactions with HMRC.

-The Group is committed to the delivery of the tax strategy and this will be owned by the Group’s Chief Financial Officer, in conjunction with the finance team.
+The Group is committed to the delivery of the tax strategy and this is owned by the Group’s Chief Financial Officer, in conjunction with the finance team.
 This tax strategy applies to all taxes, and the key principles of the strategy are:

 The Group’s greatest tax risk areas are identified by considering areas of high value taxation, new and unfamiliar transactions, or transactions with which there exists inherent tax complexity or uncertainty.
-Internal focus is directed to these higher risk areas, with external advisors also engaged by Group Finance when required.
-External advisors will be used to support the Group where additional resource or expertise is required to mitigate these tax risks.
+Internal focus is directed to these higher risk areas, and external tax specialists are engaged to support LSL if additional resource or expertise is required.
 UK tax is a significant cost to the Group, and as a result is an area of focus for the Board and the Group’s internal audit function.

 Tax is the ultimate responsibility of the Group’s Chief Financial Officer, who is also the Group’s Senior Accounting Officer.
 The LSL’s Group Finance function develops the Group’s tax strategy and underlying policies, and ensures that appropriate knowledge and training is in place across the Group.
 Within central finance function there is a Group Tax Manager who, along with the finance functions within the operating businesses, manages day to day taxation matters excluding payroll taxes.
 The calculation and deduction of payroll taxes (including benefits) is managed by the Human Resources department, although this process is controlled by policy and process documents which are managed centrally.